gitwendley/Cadia--FanPage/README.md

 It was the fourth world of the Cadian System, and its surface contained a wide variety of terrain types and ecosystems, including frozen tundras, temperate plains, wind-swept moors and the great native axel-tree forests.

-This webpage shows in 4 steps what happened to Cadia.
+This webpage shows in 4 steps what happened to Cadia using HTML and CSS.